Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

         remoteCluster: "opensearch:9300"
    ```

-5. DBaaS adapter should be installed only if DBaaS aggregator is on the cloud.
+5. The DBaaS adapter should be installed only if the DBaaS aggregator is on the cloud.

 ## Manual Steps Before Installation

-The OpenSearch cross cluster replication is allowed only for OpenSearch services from union cluster.
-It means that both OpenSearch nodes must have the same `admin`, `transport` and `rest` certificates.
+The OpenSearch cross cluster replication is allowed only for OpenSearch services from a union cluster.
+This means that both OpenSearch nodes must have the same admin, transport, and rest certificates.
-You should install `active` service and perform one of the following actions:
+Install the active service and perform one of the following actions:

-* If `global.tls.generateCerts.certProvider` is set to `cert-manager`, copy `opensearch-rest-issuer-certs`, `opensearch-admin-issuer-certs` and `opensearch-transport-issuer-certs` Kubernetes secrets to the Kubernetes namespace for `standby` service *before* its installation.
+* If `global.tls.generateCerts.certProvider` is set to "cert-manager", copy `opensearch-rest-issuer-certs`, `opensearch-admin-issuer-certs`, and `opensearch-transport-issuer-certs` Kubernetes secrets to the Kubernetes namespace for the standby service *before* its installation.
-* If `global.tls.generateCerts.certProvider` is set to `dev`, copy `opensearch-rest-certs`, `opensearch-admin-certs` and `opensearch-transport-certs` Kubernetes secrets to the Kubernetes namespace for `standby` service *before* its installation.
+* If `global.tls.generateCerts.certProvider` is set to "dev", copy `opensearch-rest-certs`, `opensearch-admin-certs`, and `opensearch-transport-certs` Kubernetes secrets to the Kubernetes namespace for the standby service *before* its installation.

 ## Example

-You want to install OpenSearch service in Disaster Recovery scheme.
-Each OpenSearch cluster is located in `opensearch-service` namespace, has secured OpenSearch with 3 nodes.
+You want to install the OpenSearch service in the DR scheme.
+Each OpenSearch cluster located in the `opensearch-service` namespace has secured OpenSearch with 3 nodes.

-The configuration for `active` OpenSearch cluster is as follows:
+The configuration for the active OpenSearch cluster is as follows:

 ```yaml
 global: